AdobeDocs/experience-manager-screens.pt-BR/help/user-guide/embedded-sequences.md

 ---
 title: Sequências incorporadas
-seo-title: Sequências incorporadas
+seo-title: Embedded Sequences
-description: Siga esta página para saber mais sobre sequências incorporadas para canais que permitem ao usuário adicionar componentes no canal pai e também reutilizar o conteúdo de um canal diferente e incorporá-lo ao canal pai.
+description: Siga esta página para saber mais sobre sequências incorporadas para canais que permitem que o usuário adicione componentes no canal principal e também reutilize o conteúdo de um canal diferente e incorpore-o ao canal principal.
-seo-description: Siga esta página para saber mais sobre sequências incorporadas para canais que permitem ao usuário adicionar componentes no canal pai e também reutilizar o conteúdo de um canal diferente e incorporá-lo ao canal pai.
+seo-description: Follow this page to learn about embedded sequences for channels that allows the user to add components in the parent channel and also to re-use the content from a different channel and embed it into the parent channel.
 uuid: 72a8d4e6-e5ce-4069-bf3b-864d03f61585
 contentOwner: jsyal
 content-type: reference